Oil gains as U.S. imposes sanctions on Venezuela, global supplies weigh

 There are also concerns in the oil industry that crude demand could stutter amid an economic slowdown.

-Activity in China’s vast manufacturing sector likely shrank for the second straight month in January, a Reuters poll showed, heightening concerns over the risks the Chinese slowdown poses to the global economy.
+Activity in China’s vast manufacturing sector likely shrank for the second straight month in January, a Reuters poll showed.

-Warnings from Caterpillar and Nvidia on Monday about weakening demand from China have concerned investors, who could see more profit shortfalls from U.S. companies that count on the world’s No. 2 economy for a big portion of their business.
+Warnings from Caterpillar and Nvidia on Monday about weakening demand from China have concerned investors.

-Source: Reuters (By Shadia Nasralla; Additional reporting by Henning Gloystein in Singapore and Colin Packham in Sydney, editing by Louise Heavens)
+Source: Reuters (Additional reporting by Henning Gloystein in Singapore and Colin Packham in Sydney, editing by Louise Heavens and David Evans)